 - 1 litre good-quality vanilla ice cream

-- Flavourings of your choice: I used 2 tbsp Jersey Black Butter an a handful of chopped and toasted hazelnuts.
-The combination of one big flavour and one crunchy texture is a good one, and I've included some more seasonal suggestions below.
+- Flavourings of your choice: I used 2 tablespoon Jersey Black Butter an a handful of chopped and toasted hazelnuts.
+The combination of one big flavour and one crunchy texture is a good one and I've included some more seasonal suggestions below.